-Subject to reasonable adjustments, e.g. those made for students whose SEND may affect their behaviour, students will be expected to follow the school Student Code of Conduct, which requires students to Be Ready, Responsible and Respectful: demonstrate our Aspire Values of Involvement, Kindness and Responsibility.
+Subject to reasonable adjustments, e.g. those made for students whose SEND may affect their behaviour, students will be expected demonstrate our Aspire Values of Involvement, Kindness and Responsibility.

-- Conduct themselves around the school premises in a safe, sensible and respectful manner. - Arrive to lessons on time and fully prepared. - Follow reasonable instructions given by staff. - Behave in a reasonable and polite manner towards all staff and students. - Show respect for the opinions and beliefs of others. - Complete classwork as requested. - Hand in homework at the time requested. - Report unacceptable behaviour. - Show respect for the school environment.
+- Conduct themselves around the school premises in a safe, sensible and respectful manner. - Arrive to lessons on time and fully prepared. - Follow reasonable instructions given by staff. - Behave in a reasonable and polite manner towards all staff and students. - · Show respect for the opinions and beliefs of others. - Complete classwork as requested. - Hand in homework at the time requested. - Report unacceptable behaviour. - Show respect for the school environment.